caneara/varnish/docs/pages/confirm.md

 Then call the `confirm` method provided by the mixin.

-Since the underlying process is a little different that the native browser `confirm` method, you will need to use `async / await`:
+Since the underlying process is a little different than the native browser `confirm` method, you will need to use `async / await`:

 ```js
 async deleteAccount()